lephare-photoz/lephare/README.md

 [![Codecov](https://codecov.io/gh/lephare-photoz/lephare/branch/main/graph/badge.svg)](https://codecov.io/gh/lephare-photoz/lephare)
 [![Read The Docs](https://img.shields.io/readthedocs/lephare)](https://lephare.readthedocs.io/)

-LePHARE is a code for estimation of galaxy physical parameters and redshift, based on template fitting.
+LePHARE is a code for estimating galaxy redshifts and physical parameters using template fitting.
 It is a complete rewrite in C++ of the [Fortran code](https://www.cfht.hawaii.edu/~arnouts/LEPHARE), with python binding and extension using [pybind11](https://github.com/pybind/pybind11).

 The code documentation, including how to install it and to get started, can be found [here](https://lephare.readthedocs.io/).